-Why do the University Residence Halls have temporary housing?
+Why do the University Residence Halls use these converted spaces as resident rooms?

 We want to offer housing to as many students as possible, particularly students who are new to the UW-Madison campus.
 This is why we expand our capacity to offer more contracts to students, enabling them to be part of the on-campus experience.
-Temporary housing space is something that we carefully plan for every year.
+These spaces are something that we carefully plan for every year.

-Any student who signs a contract to live in the University Residence Halls can initially be assigned to a space in temporary housing.
+Any student who signs a contract to live in the University Residence Halls can be assigned to a converted den or lounge space.

-All the same amenities and furnishings available to students in permanent assignments are available to students assigned to temporary housing.
+All the same amenities and furnishings available to students in traditional rooms are available to students assigned to converted spaces.
 Students living in hall dens will be provided keys to the lockable door.
 Only students assigned to the den will have access to the space.
-The temporary den furniture consists of a spacious three-drawer lockable dresser (bring your own lock), a closet bar, work surface and chair, personal bulletin board, bookshelf (including a shelf light underneath), and a bed.

-What social and academic resources are available in temporary housing?
+What social and academic resources are available in these converted spaces?

-Residents living in temporary housing can and should utilize all the same resources available to any student living in University Housing.
+Residents living in these spaces can and should utilize all the same resources available to any student living in University Housing.
 You will have a House Fellow within your community to help with questions.
 Whether learning your way around campus or attending one of the Wisconsin Welcome events together, there are numerous ways to get involved.

 Additionally, academic tutoring services are located in a number of locations across campus.
-Spring residence hall class sections will also be available to all temporary housing residents once you are assigned permanently.
 Our staff is ready to direct you to a variety of resources to enhance your academic success.